 3. How many sessions does a kid need and how long do they last?

 Each kid will vary on sessions required due to progress and intensity.
-Models of intensity include 1-3/ week for more traditional therapy approach to daily intensive program for 1-3 weeks.
+Models of intensity include 1-3/ week for a more traditional approach to daily intensive therapy for 1-3 weeks.
 Sessions are typically 45 minutes to 1 hour

 4. What are your most rewarding experiences with a patient?